BIX-Digital/directus-version-control-changelog/README.md

 #### 3. Add the extension to your installation

-1. clone (or download) this repository to your local machine
+1. clone (or download) this repository to your local machine - alternatively you can [install the package](https://www.npmjs.com/package/@bix-digital/directus-extension-version-control-changelog) from npm and run the following next steps in the folder of the module
 1. open a terminal and change into the directory containing the `package.json`
 1. run `npm install`
 1. run `npm run build`